Basal cell carcinoma

 While the time-tested modes of diagnosis and treatment have yielded favorable outcomes in the majority of cases, innovations in the management of BCC have led to more effective results.

-The symposium in this issue of the JSSTD has three review articles on BCC.
+This issue has three review articles on BCC.
 The first review focuses on the epidemiology of BCC.
 The second article gives an overview of histological aspects.
-The last review of the symposium discusses the treatment options that are found effective in BCC.
+The third review of the issue discusses the treatment options that are found effective in BCC.

-Through this symposium, we have attempted to increase awareness regarding this eminently treatable condition to ensure early diagnosis and prompt treatment.
+Through these review articles, we are attempting to increase awareness regarding this eminently treatable condition to ensure early diagnosis and prompt treatment.

 Declaration of patient consent